vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/web_sso.md

 #### Configure OIDC

-In this example, change the pipeline to use OpenId Connect and use the login path `/Account/AuthorizeSSO` which is unprotected and redirects the unauthenicated user to the IdP.
+In this example, change the pipeline to use OpenId Connect and use the login path `/Account/AuthorizeSSO` which is unprotected and redirects the unauthenticated user to the IdP.

 Add SSO configuration to Startup by adding information from bound SSO `VCAPS_SERVICES` (client_id, client_secret, authentication domain, and app host)

-For more info on the [OpenIDConnectOptions](https://steeltoe.io/docs/steeltoe-security/#1-3-2-configure-settings).
+For more info on the [`OpenIDConnectOptions`](https://steeltoe.io/docs/steeltoe-security/#1-3-2-configure-settings).

 ```c#
 // File: App_Start/AuthConfig.cs